codetricity/theta-v-htc-vive-steamvr/README.md

 the THETA V 4K video stream onto a sphere to provide a telepresence experience for industrial or experiential applications.

-This test application is illustrates the following techniques:
+This test application illustrates the following techniques:

 - identify THETA V camera inside of Unity
 - assign THETA V to a texture